dogecoinfoundation/foundation.dogecoin.com/content/about.md

 <div class="description">
 The Foundation was established by members of the Dogecoin team in 2014 to provide governance and support for the Dogecoin project.
-In 2021 the Foundation has been re-invigorated by members of the original core team along with fresh faces and new seasoned advisors ready to grow Dogecoin for the decade ahead.
+In 2021 the Foundation has been re invigorated by members of the original core team along with fresh faces and new seasoned advisors ready to grow Dogecoin for the decade ahead.

 You can read about the Foundation's guiding principles in [The Dogecoin Manifesto](/manifesto).